 Background

-Prior to the implementation of the National Minimum Wage in 2019, South Africa's wage regulations followed a sectoral approach.
+Prior to the implementation of the National Minimum Wage in 2019, South Africa's minimum wage regulations followed a sectoral approach.
 Specifically, Sectorial Determinations 8 and 13 governed wage floors and broader employment conditions within the agricultural sector.
 These agricultural minimum wages were initially introduced in 2003 and were subject to annual adjustments in line with inflation rates.
-However, a significant transformation occurred after 2012, driven by farmworker strikes, primarily in the Western Cape region.
+However, following farmworker strikes primarily in the Western Cape region, minimum wages in the sector increased substantially.
 As of March 1, 2013, the daily minimum wage increased from ZAR 70 to ZAR 105.
-This substantial increase sets the stage for our examination of the consequences of wage hikes, and we use this shift as an opportunity to investigate how it affected various firm-level indicators.
+The effects of this large minimum wage hike is the focus of this study.

-On the supply side, previous studies have explored the employment implications of the 2013 wage hike, revealing notable trends of reduced employment (Bhorat et al., 2014; Garbers et al., 2015van der Zee, 2017; Piek et al., 2020).
-However, the scarcity of firm-specific data in South Africa has limited research into the demand-side analysis.
-A single study addressing this aspect suggests that the 2013 wage increase resulted in significant increases in labor costs, with subsequent effects rippling through firms interconnected in agricultural supply chains (Tan, 2021).
+On the supply side, previous studies have explored the employment implications of the 2013 wage hike, revealing reduced employment ( van der Zee, 2017).
+A single study focusing on the demand side found that the 2013 wage increase resulted in significant increases in labour costs, with subsequent effects rippling through firms interconnected in agricultural supply chains (Tan, 2021).
 Our study distinguishes itself as the first attempt to uncover the multifaceted strategies adopted by farmers in response to the wage increase.

-It is worth noting that Piek et al.'s (2020) study is similar to ours in that it also utilizes firm-level administrative tax data to analyse the impact of the 2013 minimum wage increase on the farming sector.
-However, unlike our study, their paper solely relies on Pay As You Earn (PAYE) records of employees and focuses exclusively on the employment effects of the policy change.
-Therefore, we classify Piek et al.'s (20203) study as a supply-side analysis since it does not take into account the effect of the policy change on farm balance sheet information such as revenue, profit, and capital accumulation.
-In contrast, our study combines Corporate Income Tax (CIT) data with balance sheet information on farms, as well as PAYE data, to provide a more comprehensive analysis of the policy's impact.
-Our analysis is thus restricted to farms that match across the two datasets, and our sample is a subset of the one used in Piek et al.'s (2020) study.
+While Piek et al.'s (2023) study also used administrative tax data to analyse the impact of the 2013 minimum wage increase on the farming sector, their paper solely relies on employee income tax certificates that were aggregated to the firm to create a firm-level panel.
+Their study focuses exclusively on the employment effects of the policy change and is as such a supply-side side study. .
+It therefore does not take into account the effect of the policy change on farm balance sheet information such as revenue, profit, and capital accumulation.
+In contrast, our study combines Corporate Income Tax (CIT) data which includes balance sheet and income and expense information on farms, with employee income tax certificates.
+This allows us to study firm adjustments, beyond employment effects, in response to the policy change.
+Our analysis is thus restricted to farms that match across the two datasets, and our sample is a subset of the one used in Piek et al.'s (2023) study.
 Therefore, the two studies are based on different samples of the tax data.

 Data and variables